Tim Clarke (Australian footballer): Carlton Football Club

 From 2016 until 2018, he was midfield assistant coach at under senior coach Brendon Bolton.

 Gold Coast Suns

 From 2019 until 2021, he was a development coach and forwards assistant coach at Gold Coast Suns under senior coach Stuart Dew.

 Return to Carlton Football Club

-In October 2021, he returned to Carlton to again take up the midfield assistant coaching position under senior coach Michael Voss for the 2022 season.
+In October 2021, he returned to Carlton to again take up the midfield assistant coaching position under senior coach Michael Voss.
+Clarke departed the Carlton Football Club at the end of the 2026 AFL season on 10 September 2026.